marcocesarato/nft-marketplace/README.md

 ## Structure

-The project is a monotrepo and contains the following applications:
+The project is a monotepo that contains the following applications:

 -   **Web App** (Path: `app`) - The NextJS client application of the NFT Marketplace.
 -   **Indexer** (Path: `servers/indexer`) - The NodeJS indexer for the smart contracts deployed on the blockchain.
 -   **Parser** (Path: `servers/parser`) - A parse-server backend to migrate from a hosted server on Moralis to a self-hosted server.

-Thare are also others important directories on the main root to consider:
+The other important directories to keep in mind are:

 -   **Application Binary Interface** (Path: `abis`)

     The smart contract ABIs are contained here.
 It is very similar to API (Application Program Interface), a human-readable representation of a code’s interface.
 ABI defines the methods and structures used to interact with the binary contract, just like API does but on a lower-level.

--   **Smart contracts** (Path: `contracts`)
+-   **Smart Contracts** (Path: `contracts`)

     The contracts folder contains all the smart contracts (using [Solidity](https://docs.soliditylang.org/)) that need to be deployed on the blockchain and make our project work.